etoland/html/__2-workshop/exercise-1/1-questions.md

 ## Q11 - What is autofilling and why is it important?

+Autofilling is when the browser suggests the input.
+This allows for easier completion

 ## Q12 - Which attributes are always present in an img element?
+"src"
+"alt"

 ## Q13 - Which attribute is always present for an anchor tag?
+"href" - corresponds to the link website